Categories

 If businesses have KPIs, how can we measure performance in the messiness of life that we are each working in?

-Values are Life’s KPIs
+Values as Life’s KPIs

 They’re not posted on a whiteboard in an open-concept office with words like “synergy” and “impact” written in Comic Sans.
 They’re more subtle.
 Typically felt in the gut.
 And recognized only when you’ve either upheld them or betrayed them.
 And the reward is not money or a promotion, but instead a deep sense of peace, alignment, and a strange, unshakable, clarity.

-What are values, really?
+So what are values, really?

 I’ve come to understand that values are just boundaries with a luxury watch on.
 They’re the things you won’t tolerate, flipped in reverse.